99robots/99robots-custom-image-sizes/readme.txt

 == Changelog ==

 = 1.2.8 = 2022-07-15
-* Updated to make compatible with WordPress 6.0.1
+* Compatible with WordPress 6.0.1

 = 1.2.7 = 2021-06-23
 * Updated to make compatible with WordPress 5.7.2